Skip to main content

 Adding custom statuses during file upload

-• Proceed to the Upload page.
+• Go to the Upload page

 • Tick the Custom translation statuses option.